Skip to content

 Again, this is written on multiple lines for clarity.
 Everything should be on one line.

 The placeholder your_refresh_token is replaced with the refresh token that you got when you first authenticated yourself, see AccessToken in the Requesting an Access Token section above.
-This refresh token will always be the same.
+This refresh token will stay the same.

 Full Python Example Program